katiestar99/ansible/docs/docsite/rst/plugins/strategy.rst

 Enabling strategy plugins
 -------------------------

-All strategy plugins shipped with Ansible are enabled by default.
-You can enable a custom strategy plugin by putting it in one of the lookup directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+All strategy plugins shipped with Assible are enabled by default.
+You can enable a custom strategy plugin by putting it in one of the lookup directory sources configured in :ref:`assible.cfg <assible_configuration_settings>`.

 .. _using_strategy:

 Using strategy plugins
 ----------------------

-Only one strategy plugin can be used in a play, but you can use different ones for each play in a playbook or ansible run.
+Only one strategy plugin can be used in a play, but you can use different ones for each play in a playbook or assible run.
 The default is the :ref:`linear <linear_strategy>` plugin.
-You can change this default in Ansible :ref:`configuration <ansible_configuration_settings>` using an environment variable:
+You can change this default in Assible :ref:`configuration <assible_configuration_settings>` using an environment variable:

 .. code-block:: shell

-    export ANSIBLE_STRATEGY=free
+    export ASSIBLE_STRATEGY=free

-or in the `ansible.cfg` file:
+or in the `assible.cfg` file:

 .. code-block:: ini